Copyright owners in musical works and lyrics have the exclusive right to:

 - Arrange or transcribe it (for music).

-Generally speaking anyone who wants to use a work in these ways must get permission from the copyright owner, who can negotiate a fee for these uses.
-In practice the public performance and communication rights are usually administered by APRA, while the other rights are often administered by a music publisher.
+Generally speaking anyone who wants to use a work in these ways must get permission from the copyright owner, who can negotiate a licence fee for these uses.
+In practice, the public performance and communication rights in a song are usually administered by APRA, while the other rights are often administered by a music publisher.

 There is also a separate copyright in a recording of a musical work.
 These rights are usually owned by a record company, and include the reproduction right as well as the public performance and communication rights.